 Seeing the signs of drying and new wrinkles, I remembered all I knew about omega 3 benefits and started to take one capsule a day (sometimes two).
 There were results visible on the skin around my eyes after a month already!
 The skin was more hydrated, less dry and more plump.
 I’m not saying I have a skin like a baby but still, the results are great.
 Since that time I’ve been taking them to date.

-A simple way to increase the amount of omega 3 in your diet from food is to add flax seeds or chia seeds to your food.
+The simplest way to begin with is to increase the amount of omega 3 in your diet from food which means adding flax seeds or chia seeds to your daily meals.
 I add these seeds to my morning shake every day.
 The shake is more filling with that as well.

 Did this article give you the answer to the question what are omega 3 fatty acids good for?
 Do you have questions about it?
 Don’t hesitate to ask!
 I’ll be very happy to help you out.